-Seafood Processors - given the wide array of processing practices and product lines, and the higher probability of food safety risks occurring due to these types of operations, these operators are inspected at least once annually, and sometimes more often depending on the licence holder's compliance history, environmental factors, and the ministry's ongoing risk assessments.
+Seafood Processors - given the wide array of processing practices and product lines, and the higher probability of food safety risks occurring in these types of operations, these operators are inspected at least once annually, and more often depending on the operator's licensing and compliance history, environmental factors, and the ministry's ongoing risk assessments.

-Fish Receivers - despite the fact that there is no processing conducted at these types of operations, they are considered a moderate risk given that operators are coming into contact with raw seafood.
+Fish Receivers - despite the fact that there is no processing conducted at these types of operations, these operators are considered a moderate risk given that they are coming into contact with raw seafood.
 As a result, these licence holders are also inspected at least once annually, and sometimes more often depending on their compliance history and environmental factors.

-Fisher Vendors - these operators are considered lower risk since the licence is only in relation to the sale of their own catch from the harvest vessel.
+Fisher Vendors - these operators are considered lower risk since the licence is only in relation to the distribution of their own catch (i.e., relatively low volume from a commercial perspective) from the harvest vessel.
 Additionally, per the Memorandum of Understanding on the Coordination of Fish Inspection Programs in BC (MOU), the CFIA has responsibility to inspect new-to-fleet fishing vessels to verify compliance with the Fish Inspection Regulations of Canada.
-For these reasons, these operators are subject to ad hoc inspections during unannounced surveillance activities at public and government docks.
+For these reasons, these operators are subject to ad hoc provincial inspections during unannounced surveillance activities at public and government docks.

-Inspection outcomes: Each inspection results in either a facility voluntarily complying with the regulations on their own accord or any identified non-compliances (at the time of the inspection) being resolved before any enforcement action is required.
+Inspection outcomes: Each inspection results in either an operator voluntarily complying with the regulations on their own accord or any identified non-compliances (at the time of the inspection) being resolved before any further enforcement action is required.
 Those operators that remain non-compliant are referred for further investigation, which may result in additional C&E action.